First-time travel to Europe? Since you are planning this trip, here’s all need to know for your first time travelling to Europe.

 There are other types of visas, but we’ll be talking about travelling to Europe for holiday purposes.

-You can find all the information about the Schengen Area visa on https://www.schengenvisainfo.com/.
+You can find all the information about the Schengen Area visa at https://www.schengenvisainfo.com/.

 Here are the categories for tourists and what you should remember (I added links to official websites for more info):